 Ryle’s Tube is the narrow tube with marked with Radio opaque line.
-The nasogastric tube used to administer the drugs and feeding the drugs.
+The nasogastric tube used to administer the drugs and feeding Nutritious foods, juices.
 Ryle’s Tube is also called a Nasogastric tube.
 It is about a one-meter length

 Ryle’s tube used for nutritional feeding purposes or aspiration of intestinal secretions.

 The tube indicated to aspirate the intestinal obstruction and the pyloric stenosis.

 Used in the diagnosis of Gastrointestinal Hemorrhage and acute gastric dilatation.